 Stage 1 equivalent training guidance

 This guidance was updated on 16 May 2022 to improve clarity and ease of understanding; there have been no changes made to the requirements for attaining stage 1 equivalence.
-If we can do better, please email us to let us know, citing this webpage.

 This guidance sets out the experience and evidence required for the transition year between completing core level training on the 2010 Anaesthetics curriculum and commencing stage 2 training on the 2021 Anaesthetics curriculum.